vishalpapan/github-actions/README.md

-# GitHub Actions CI/CD Pipeline
+# GitHub Actions CI/CD Pipeline - Learning Journey

 A hands-on exploration of GitHub Actions for CI/CD automation, demonstrating the transition from Jenkins to cloud-native DevOps practices.

-##  What This Project Demonstrates
+## 🚀 What This Project Demonstrates

 ### **1. Basic CI Pipeline**
 - **Python Application**: Simple calculator with unit tests